 You are not required to have an EIN if you are the sole proprietor.

 Be certain that any bank accounts you open under your business name are kept separate from your personal accounts.
 If you mingle them, you could become personally responsible for debts or lawsuits that are filed against your business.

 Tax requirements vary from state to state.
-It is advisable to check with your tax consultant on what are required.
+It is advisable to check with your tax consultant on what is required.

 Some states necessitate self-employment, income, sales, or state unemployment taxes.
 A failure to pay could mean the end of your business, so it is important to follow through.

 Research all of the permits and licenses required by your state for your type of business.
 Federal permits may be required as well.
 Examples include a fire department permit, a health department permit, and a state sales tax license.

 6. Employee Contracts